Our team of engineers have been performing RAID data recovery since the

 - Do not tell the person your speaking with "what" the nature of your

 data is or they will base their pricing on the value of your data.
-We
+They

-know your data is valuable or you wouldn't be seeking recovery, don't
+know your data is valuable or you wouldn't be seeking recovery.
+Avoid

-tell them it's your payroll database, financial's, critical Corp. data,
+telling them it's your payroll database, financial's, critical Corp.

-- Make sure your speaking to an actual engineer, most all of these fake
+- Make sure your speaking to an actual recovery engineer.
+Most all of

-recovery companies have commissioned sales people and to understand
+these fake recovery companies have commissioned sales people and for

-the complexities of your recovery, cost to value, you need to speak
+you to understand the complexities of your recovery, cost to value to

 - Don't go into detail of the urgency of your recovery needs, this just